Contrast (Conor Maynard album)

-Contrast is the debut studio album by British pop singer Conor Maynard.
+Contrast is the debut album by British pop singer Conor Maynard.
 It was released on 30 July 2012 in the United Kingdom through Parlophone and across Europe between August and October.
-Contrast mainly includes production from The Invisible Men, who produced seven of the fourteen songs available on the album, along with production from Pharrell Williams, Stargate, Benny Blanco, Midi Mafia, Crada, Lucas Secon, Quiz & Larossi, and Eagle Eye, among others, and features guest appearances from American recording artists Ne-Yo and Pharrell Williams, as well as British singer Rita Ora.
+Contrast mainly includes production from the Invisible Men, who produced seven of the fourteen songs available on the album, along with production from Pharrell Williams, Stargate, Benny Blanco, Midi Mafia, Crada, Lucas Secon, Quiz & Larossi, and Eagle Eye, among others, and features guest appearances from American recording artists Ne-Yo and Pharrell Williams, as well as British singer Rita Ora.

 Contrast was recorded between 2011 and 2012 and its album's music consists of pop and R&B. The album's lead single "Can't Say No" entered the UK Singles Chart at number 2.
 The second single "Vegas Girl" was released the same day as Contrast, entering at number 4.
 Another two singles were released after the album release.
-The album peaked at number 1 on the UK Albums Chart, and charted in Austria, Belgium, Denmark, Germany, Ireland, The Netherlands, Switzerland, Italy and United States.
+The album peaked at number 1 on the UK Albums Chart, and charted in Austria, Belgium, Denmark, Germany, Ireland, the Netherlands, Switzerland, Italy and United States.